euforia/spinal-cord/README.rst

          -routing-key="notifications.info" \
          -bind-to="keystone,nova,neutron"

+In the above example *nurv* will connect to an openstack event queue and listen for events which in turn will be published to all the subscribers including the event handler system.

 Example *REQ/REP*::

     nurv -type reqp \
          -namespace local \
          -event-type zmq.test \
          -data '{"client":"nurv"}'

+In this example a single event will be sent to the system with the provided data.

 **Note**: cross compilation is currently not supported due to CGO_ENABLED=1